Saint Kitts and Nevis DescriptionLong the homes of the Kalinago Indians, these islands were first viewed by Columbus in 1498.

 And that long association with Britain, and briefly with Anguilla, finally ended in 1983 when St. Kitts and Nevis gained their total independence.

-St. Kitts is today a (growing in popularity) cruise ship destination, and the surrounding waters are a magnet for scuba divers and snorkelers.
+St. Kitts is today a (growing in popularity) cruise ship destination, and the surrounding waters is a magnet for scuba divers and snorkelers.

 Separated by a narrow channel from St. Kitts, Nevis is dominated by the remnants of a solitary volcano, and famed for its restored sugar plantations (now secluded inns), black sand beaches and local charms.